kayc529/freebirds-survey/README.md

 `git checkout <branch-name>`
 *You cannot switch branch unless all the modifications are committed.
 If you want to force switch branch, use `git checkout <branch-name> -f`*

+### Pulling codes from remote
+Before pushing your codes, make sure your branch contains the most updated codes from the **main** branch.
+You can do this by `git pull main` to merge the codes from remote main into your current local branch.
 ### Pushing codes to Github (remote)
 1. Add all modifications to stage `git add .`
 2. Commit with message `git commit -m '<your message>'`
 3. Push codes to repo `git push origin -u <branch-name>` *Please note that you MUST NOT push codes to the **main** branch.
 Pull request must be created if you want to merge your branch into the **main** branch*

 ## Pull Request